machinekoder/pickit-docs/docs/documentation/setup/fine-tune-roi-box.rst

 .. image:: /assets/images/Documentation/Roi-arrows.png

-The exact bounds and size of the ROI box are reported in the **Region of Interest** page, as shown below.
+The exact bounds and size of the ROI box are reported in the **Fine-tune ROI box** section, as shown below.
 You can also manually set the bound values here and the ROI box will be updated in the viewer.

 .. image:: /assets/images/Documentation/Roi-values.png